leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 Secondly, and what we were again really looking to see, is that gap between the Classification Accuracy on the training set, and the validation set has been mostly eliminated.
 The two lines are trending up at more or less the same rate across all epochs of training - and the accuracy on the training set also never reach 100% as it did before meaning that Image Augmentation is also giving the network this *generalisation* that we want!

-The reason for this is that the network is getting a slightly different version of each image each epoch during training, meaning that while it's learning features, it can't cling to a *single version* of those features!
+The reason for this is that the network is getting a slightly different version of each image each epoch during training, meaning that while it's learning features, it can't cling to a *single version* of those features.

 <br>
 #### Performance On The Test Set